DJtheTiki/home-lab-notes/README.md

 My short-term goal is to land an entry-level IT support / junior system administrator role to gain real-world experience, and my long-term goal is to move into a SOC Analyst or IT Security position.
 I'm currently working toward the SAL1 (SOC Analyst Level 1) certification.

 I'm always learning — feel free to reach out if you have feedback or suggestions.

+"Passwords are intentionally omitted from write-ups to keep the challenge fun for others — the focus here is on methodology and problem-solving."